Axway/api-builder-standalone-tech-enablement/project/review-service/README.md

 Once your project is running, point your browser to http://localhost:8080/console to access the API Builder user interface (UI) console.

-Then you could navigate thru the components.
+Then you could navigate through the components.
 1. Navigate to the Connectors tab.
 A list of the available connectors is displayed.
 1. Now, navigate to the Models tab.
 Click the Tools icon for the Mongo connector and select Generate endpoints to create the Mongo endpoints.
 1. Navigate to the API Doc & Test tab.
 A list of the API Endpoints is displayed.